(2010)

 –FLASHBACK: From Red Hood & The Outlaws #0, Batman and… #20, Secret Origins Vol. 3 #3 Part 3, Secret Origins Vol. 3 #5 Part 2, and Red Hood & The Outlaws: Rebirth #1—originally told in the famous (and awesome) “A Death in the Family” arc by Starlin and Aparo.
 March.
 (Nearly a week-and-a-half has passed since Bruce’s failed heart-to-heart talk with Jason from Secret Origins Vol. 3 #5 Part 2.)
 Due to his increasingly violent actions, unwillingness to follow orders, and overall cockiness, Batman suspends Robin’s nightly patrols and relegates him to monitor duty in the Batcave.
 While scanning the computers, Jason learns that his mother, Catherine, who he previously thought was dead, is still alive and currently in the Middle Eastern country of Qurac.
 Three days later, Jason reunites with his mom, but their reunion is short lived.
 Joker viciously beats Jason to death with a crowbar and detonates a bomb in the building holding both the Boy Wonder and his mom.
 Batman arrives seconds too late to save them.
 A funeral is held a few days later with Bruce, Dick, Alfred, and Babs.
 I should also mention that Jason will return from the grave and re-debut in 2012.
 Following Jason’s death, as can be seen in many, many comics, Batman puts his Robin costume on display in the Batcave.
 The “Death in the Family” storyline is also referenced in Batman & Robin Vol. 2 #11.

 –REFERENCE: In Batgirl Vol. 4 #0-1, Batman Vol. 2 #14, and Batman & Robin Vol. 2 #15—originally told in Batman: The Killing Joke.
 March.
 Barbara Gordon is shot in the spine and left paralyzed by Joker.
 Joker, in committing this heinous act, takes out the retired Batgirl.
 Joker also takes pornographic pictures of the injured Babs and kidnaps and tortures Commissioner Gordon before Batman brings him to justice.
-(Note that Babs’ paralysis takes place right after Jason Todd’s death, since we just saw a healthy Babs attend Jason’s funeral.
-In the Modern Age, Babs’ paralysis took place right before Jason’s murder, so the New 52 has officially reversed this order.)
+Note that Babs’ paralysis takes place right after Jason Todd’s death, since we just saw a healthy Babs attend Jason’s funeral.
+In the Modern Age, Babs’ paralysis took place right before Jason’s murder, so the New 52 has officially reversed this order.
+Also, the Batgirl Vol. 4 series is a mess in general, saying that Babs’ paralysis occurs three years prior to its first seven issues.
+Since the first six issues occur in 2012 but issue #7 occurs in 2013, this is more than a tad confusing.
+Suffice to say, Babs’ paralysis occurs two years before her return in 2012, not three.
+More on this once we get to it.
+Sigh.

 –FLASHBACK: From Batgirl Vol. 4 #6.
 March.
 Batman visits Babs in the hospital and comforts her in solemn silence while gently holding her hand.
 The New 52 version of events that follow Babs’ paralysis at the hands of the Joker are infinitely warmer than the Modern Age rendition, with its series of awkward hospital visits by Bruce, which grow worse and worse each time until eventually Bruce is such an asshole to Babs they don’t speak for a long time.
 It’s nice to see Gail Simone “right those wrongs.”
 Once Babs gets out of the hospital, will soon become the secret computer information broker known as Oracle—according to Batgirl & The Birds of Prey: Rebirth #1.
 However, unlike in the Modern Age, she will not work with Batman at all, instead choosing only to work with her own team known as the Birds of Prey, which features Black Canary (Dinah Lance) and a rotating roster of female heroes.
 Batman won’t even know that Babs is Oracle.